 One perk of doing it yourself: it’s a great way to develop a direct relationship with micro-influencers and become a part of each other’s tribes.

-Chatbots are all the rage right now and will only continue to grow in 2018 and 2019.
+Chatbots are all the rage right now and will only continue to gain in popularity.
 A chatbot is basically a software program that is able to converse by text or audio with humans through conversational languages, such as English or Spanish.

 Apple’s Siri on the iPhone is one example.
 Amazon’s Alexa is another one.
 A third example is when you land on a website and a window immediately pops up to answer any questions you may have or help you find what you’re looking for.

 I’m no chatbot expert and am still in the learning phase of this brave new world of artificial intelligence (AI) and chatbots, but how I understand them is that there are different levels of chatbot intelligence and functionality.

-Scripted bots use a document retrieval system and can converse and answer questions based on keywords, but they don’t understand context and nuances that humans do.
+Scripted bots use a document retrieval system and can converse and answer questions based on keywords, but they don’t understand the context and nuances that humans do.

 I know I’ve challenged Siri on multiple occasions with difficult or trick questions only to get the wrong answer.
 Of course, those questions are intentionally challenging just to see what funny thing Siri comes back with.